yangshengaa/dynamic_stock_industry_classification/README.md

 Tips:

 - run each module at a time, and run the following command sequentially;
-- change config for corresponding module in respective files (file location indicated inside [run.py](run.py)).
+- change config for corresponding module in respective files (file location indicated inside [run.py](run.py));
+- detailed running instructions, including a walkthrough of parameters in each modules, are in README of each module.

 To run each module, in current directory: